Plain-English guide Cook County

 1. 01.
 Cook County reassesses each of 38 townships every three years - staggered, so one-third of the county reassesses each year.

-4. 04.
-Whether your appeal wins is almost entirely about evidence quality — comparable sales, ratio studies, uniformity arguments.
+5. 05.
+Whether your appeal wins is mostly about evidence quality: comparable sales, ratio studies, and uniformity arguments.

 01